 Pop-Up Art Installations

 Curated State promotes Bay Area artists through alternative venues and projects.
-Since the beginning of 2019, our business shifted to exclusively developing pop-up art shows featuring local artists in a variety of locations around the city: galleries, art buildings, empty storefronts and regular venues including Avenue in Bernal Heights.
-In the 7 years that Curated State has existed, we have designed, handled, installed and managed nearly 80 discrete art exhibits showing the work of hundreds of artists.
+Since the beginning of 2019, our business shifted to exclusively developing pop-up art shows featuring local artists in a variety of locations around the city: galleries, art buildings, and empty storefronts.
+In the decade that Curated State has existed, we have designed, handled, installed and managed nearly 100 discrete art exhibits showing the work of hundreds of artists.

-In early 2021 we launched the Inside/Outside Project in collaboration with The Drawing Room, in response to the economic dislocation of the COVID-19 pandemic.
-This project aims to activate windows and vacant storefront space through art and multi-disciplinary experiences; to engage new audiences while strengthening neighborhood communities through thought-provoking and relevant curation, artistic process and dialogue; and to heighten the human experience - both that of artist and audience.
+Our goal is to engage new audiences while strengthening neighborhood communities through thought-provoking and relevant curation, artistic process and dialogue, and also to heighten the human experience - both that of artist and audience.

 For more information, please email Courtney, or call at 415.254.4754